 First Published: 1997

 Paulo Coelho is an author that you can’t help but love.
 All the Paulo Coelho books reflect his philosophical and deep thinking within the plot of the story.
-This book is different because there is no story or main character, instead this book is a manual to living positively like the main character Santiago from “The Alchemist.”
+This book is different because there is no story or main character; instead, this book is a manual for living positively, like the main character Santiago from “The Alchemist.”

 First Published: 1987

 The Pilgrimage is a 1987 novel by Brazilian novelist Paulo Coelho.
 It is a recollection of Paulo’s experiences as he made his way across northern Spain on a pilgrimage to Santiago de Compostela.

 The novel serves as part adventure story, part guide to self-discovery.
 The story begins in 1986 when Coelho undertakes his initiation into the order Regnus Agnus Mundi (RAM), which he subsequently fails.
 He is then told that he must embark on a pilgrimage along the Camino de Santiago to find the sword that is the symbol of his acceptance into the ranks of RAM.